 🌿Your Will and any other relevant legal documents, such as Powers of Attorney, are kept in a waterproof wallet in a specialist document archive facility.

 🌿National Will Safe provides plastic identity cards for you and your Executors.
 They display your name, a unique storage reference number and our contact details.
-Fern Wills & Trusts offer to contact all your executors to explain their duties and answer their questions.
+Fern Wills & LPAs offer to contact all your executors to explain their duties and answer any questions they may have.

 🌿When your Executors need to access your Will, they need only provide National Will Safe with a death certificate and proof of their identity.
 They will then send your Will to them free of charge using a secure, next-day delivery service.